 · Access to shared network drive that contains controlled technologies

-For example, transfer of infrared camera technology to a Chinese national in the United States may require a license as if the transfer of the technology was made to the Chinese national in China.
-The transfer is thus "deemed" to be to China even though all activities take place in the United States.
+For example, transfer of mass spectrometer technology to a Chinese national in the United States may require a license just as if the technology was being shipped to China.
+The transfer is "deemed" to be to China even though all activities take place in the United States.

 In recent years, there is increasing concern in both industry and academia that unintentional violations of United States export control laws may occur as the distinction between military and civilian technology has become blurred, and as industry and academia have become highly globalized and routinely involve foreign nationals.
-And under recent interpretations of the ITAR with respect to deemed exports, the fundamental research exclusion does not necessarily cover ITAR-controlled technology or technical information or data.
-Where any aspects of a research project involve equipment, technology or technical information that may be on the Munitions List, it is imperative that the researcher contact ORPA to review the project for any potential export control issues.
+Where any aspects of a research project involve equipment, technology or technical information that may be on the US Munitions List, it is imperative that the researcher contact ORPA to review the project for any potential export control issues.